Trailer Wiring Harness Troubleshooting

 Preventive Maintenance

 Regular care can prevent most wiring issues.
-Clean and reseal connectors periodically with dielectric grease to keep moisture out.
+Clean and reseal connectors periodically with dielectric grease to prevent moisture from entering.
 Use heat-shrink tubing on splices and zip-tie wires away from moving parts to avoid wear.
-Inspect your harness more often if exposed to saltwater, road salt, or heavy rain.
+Inspect your harness more frequently if it is exposed to saltwater, road salt, or heavy rain.

 For older trailers, consider drilling a fresh ground point on the clean metal frame for better contact.
 Using high-quality parts and matching your harness to your vehicle’s tow package also improves reliability.